MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-app-setup.md

 The [!INCLUDE [prod_short](includes/powerbi-name.md)] Finance app has been setup with a default mapping of G/L account categories in [!INCLUDE [prod_short](includes/prod_short.md)] to corresponding values in the [!INCLUDE [prod_short](includes/powerbi-name.md)] Finance semantic model.
 This mapping is needed for the finance KPIs and reports to show correct values.

 Below, you can see the default mapping of parameters in the Power BI Finance semantic model to the **G/L Account Categories** in Business Central.
-You can change the default values of the **Business Central Category** columns to your choice of G/L account categories by choosing the XXX action in the YYY setup page.
+You can change the default values of the **Business Central Category** columns to your choice of G/L account categories by choosing the **Power BI Account Categories** action in the **Power BI Connector Setup** setup page or by navigating directly to the **Power BI Account Categories** page.

 ### Level 1 Categories